wighawag/hardhat-deploy/README.md

 For your test you could have the companion networks pointing to the same hardhat network, for test deployment, you could have rinkeby acting like your l2 while goerli act as your l1.

-An example repo that show case a multi-network setup with optimism can be found here : https://github.com/wighawag/template-ethereum-contracts/tree/examples/optimism
+An example repo that showcase a multi-network setup with optimism can be found here : https://github.com/wighawag/template-ethereum-contracts/tree/examples/optimism

 deploy script can then access the network and its deployment as follow :